schmouk/PyRandLib/README.md

 Note 5: a Cython version of **PyRandLib** will be delivered in a next major release (i.e. 3.0).
 Up today, no date is planned for this.

+## New in Release 2.2
+Version 2.2 of **PyRandLib** delivers a Python 3.14 version of the library.
+Note: no new feature introduced by Python 3.14 impacts code of PyRandLib.
+Code for version 3.14 of Python is then the same as for Python 3.13 with very minor optimizations on code for a very few generators.
+Meanwhile, the implementation of Python 3.14 shows computation speed-ups from 6 % up to 48 % (see above tables).

 ## New in Release 2.1
 Version 2.1 of **PyRandLib** is now fully unit-tested.
 The code coverage is 100%.
 Test code is available in subdirectory `unit-tests` of every Python version directory.